SOURABHMISHRA5221/CryptoSurveys/README.md

 After completing the last step our cryptosurvey contract will get deployed in our local blockchain, Now to push function in our contract we can follow two ways <br />
 - Using normal cleos cli command <br /> <pre>
-    To get completely familiar with cleos it is recommanded to follow on of the smart contract course on [this](https://eos.io/training-certification/) site.</pre> <br />
+    To get completely familiar with cleos it is recommanded to follow one of the smart contract course on [this](https://eos.io/training-certification/) site.</pre> <br />
 - Using the functionFile.js in JSFiles folder. <br />